datacarpentry/datacarpentry.github.io/README.md

 *   `make site`: build files locally, but do not serve them dynamically.
 *   `make clean` removes the `_site` directory and any Emacs editor backup files littering the source directories.

-The [details](#details) describes a few more advanced commands as well.
-Please note that rebuilding this site can take 3-4 minutes on a moderately powerful laptop, and occasionally times out on GitHub.
-We're working on it...

-## Travis-CI integration
+## Deployment with GitHub Actions

+The default branch for this repository is `main`.
+All pull requests should be made from there.
-Push to the `master` branch triggers Travis-CI for this repository.
-The script checks that the YAML headers in pages and blog post is valid, and updates the list of workshops from AMY.
+Pushing to the `main` branch triggers GitHub Actions.
+The script:
+- checks that the YAML headers in pages and blog posts are valid;
+- gets the latest version of the data feeds for the list of past and upcoming workshops;
+- builds the website;
+- pushes to the `master` branch.

+GitHub pages takes care of generating the website from the content of the `master` branch.
+Note that because of current limitations with GitHub, we need to use the `master` branch and keep the name of the repository `datacarpentry.github.io` to ensure that all our lessons are available from `https://datacarpentry.org/<name-of-lesson-repository>`.